-Economics has evolved from being a hobby that gentlemen in the 18th century engaged in during their leisure time, into a field that is widely revered and whose experts are in demand around the world.
+Economics is about making choices in the face of scarcity and uncertainty and ensuring that resource allocation is effectively and efficiently done.
 What was popularised by writers, researchers and philosophers such as Adam Smith in the 1770s, has become a field with significant relevance and importance in today’s society that is highly financialised and globalised.
 Dating back to medieval scholastics as well as literature published back in the 15th and 18th century, through the 19th century, the concerns of economics have largely focused on aspects such as choices of individuals, borrowing, money, consumption and production, occupations and employment, markets, trade, pricing of assets, taxes, and most recently human behaviour in relation to economic decisions.

-There are multitudes of research studies, within the existing literature, that have been conducted in relation to the above concerns and many of these have resulted in a number of models that attempt to provide possible explanations.
+There are multitudes of research studies, within the existing literature, that have been conducted in relation to the above concerns and many of these have resulted in a number of models that attempt to provide possible explanations to real world problems.
 As the world continues to evolve with the advent of technological advancements that have increased the pace of transformation and globalisation, new areas in economics have emerged as worthwhile research targets.
 The following are possible economics dissertation topics to choose from for your academic research project in economics:

 - Economic Geography Dissertation Topics